watermelontools/watermelon/README.md

 This repo is automatically deployed on vercel to [app.watermelontools.com](app.watermelontools.com) on merges to `main`.

 All the backend lives as serverless functions under `api`, with the route being the filename.

+We now use the new app router for some features.

 As we now use OAuth2.0, local development cannot be done on new integrations.